Lumberscout/Documents/whitepaper.md

 Collateral enables secured trading and lending.
 The Lumberscout system allows collateral to be applied to conditional programmed contracts.
 If one of the parties does not perform their part according to the contract, funds can be returned.
 For example, a buyer applies pre-payment to a purchasing contract contingent on it shipping within two weeks.
 The seller has the surety that he will be paid, prompting him to act.
 The buyer’s risk of non-shipment is mitigated.
 If the conditions are not met he is refunded his deposit.
 The same principle can be applied between lenders and borrowers.

-**Industry News**

-Scattered, paper-based publications based on voluntary information typify the industry.
-Realtime hard data is hard to come by.
-Lumberscout will fundamentally change how the industry experiences news and market dynamics using smart algorithms.
-In addition to relevant trade news and featured articles, members will be encourage to participate with uncensored commentary.
-Commentators will also have the chance to be rewarded with TLY by the community for particularly astute or poignant observations.
-This will encourage participation and incentivise quality journalism.

 **Translations**